doged-io/doged/doc/tor.md

 	./dogecoind -proxy=127.0.0.1:9050

-## 2. Automatically create a Bitcoin ABC onion service
+## 2. Automatically create a Dogecash onion service

-Bitcoin ABC makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
-This means that if Tor is running and proper authentication has been configured, Bitcoin ABC automatically creates an onion service to listen on.
+Dogecash makes use of Tor's control socket API to create and destroy ephemeral onion services programmatically.
+This means that if Tor is running and proper authentication has been configured, Dogecash automatically creates an onion service to listen on.
 The goal is to increase the number of available onion nodes.

-This feature is enabled by default if Bitcoin ABC is listening (`-listen`) and it requires a Tor connection to work.
+This feature is enabled by default if Dogecash is listening (`-listen`) and it requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0`.
 If it is not disabled, it can be configured using the `-torcontrol` and `-torpassword` settings.